nickjj/ansigenome/README.rst

-      galaxy_id   : String based ID to find your role on the Galaxy travis      : Boolean to determine if this role is on Travis-CI beta        : Boolean to mark this role as Beta version     : String to store which version this role is at (unused atm)
+      galaxy_id   : String based ID to find your role on the Galaxy travis      : Boolean to determine if this role is on Travis-CI beta        : Boolean to mark this role as Beta

       synopsis    : String block containing what your role does usage       : String block containing a detailed usage guide